The Driven Journey – Hadley Anne

 By Katelyn Rivera-

 For as long as she could remember, Hadley Anne Butler knew she had music in her soul.
 Growing up in Meridian, Texas Butler, her twin sister and a close friend began singing karaoke tracks in a trio named “The Chickmunks”.
 They began singing together at events and functions around town.
+Doing this for the first time can be pretty daunting, luckily there is a helpful guide about singing while playing the guitar so that people can feel more confident.

 “We were the Chickmunks, at eight-years-old you want to be something cute, we changed our named to Gypsy Belle.
 We recorded an original album our freshman year of high school”.
 Butler said.
 They got the chance to sing at The Eagle KIXT 106.7 FM, in Waco.
 They continued to sing at various events out of Bosque County throughout high school.